Separation Lawyers in Ontario

 Guiding You Through Separation

 Divorce is not the only option available to you and your spouse when you decide to end your marriage or relationship.
-The both of you may also chose to solely separate and not divorce.
-This means that you may decide to end your relationship without applying to the court for approval or without seeking the services of a lawyer (unless it is necessary).
+The both of you may also choose to solely separate and not divorce.
+This means that you may decide to end your relationship without applying to the court for approval or without seeking the services of a divorce lawyer (unless it is necessary).

 You may choose to divide your assets and decide on custody/access and support issues in an informal agreement or through the services of a lawyer, mediator, or arbitrator who will aide in the drafting of a more formal and final separation agreement.